FABM-MEDUSA/fabm-medusa/README.md

  # FABM-MEDUSA

+FABM-MEDUSA is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+FABM-MEDUSA is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License provided in COPYING for more details.

+Copyright 2020 Plymouth Marine Laboratory.

+ ## About FABM-MEDUSA
 FABM-MEDUSA is a modular implementation of the Model of Ecosystem Dynamics, nutrient Utilization, Sequestration and Acidification (MEDUSA) within FABM (Framework for Aquatic Biogeochemical Models; http://fabm.net) (Bruggeman and Bolding, 2014).

 This implementation is based on the model description in Yool, A., Popova, E. E., and Anderson, T. R.: MEDUSA-2.0: an intermediate complexity biogeochemical model of the marine carbon cycle for climate change and ocean acidification studies, Geosci.
 Model Dev., 6, 1767-1811, https://doi.org/10.5194/gmd-6-1767-2013, 2013, and reproduces model functionality corresponding to NEMO revision 10020, UKMO branch /branches/UKMO/dev_r5518_GO6_package, with key_roam defined.